 But why pick Saint Lucia for your second passport?

-For one thing, the cost of St. Lucia citizenship is currently one of the cheapest among Caribbean citizenship by investment programs, especially for single applicants (i.e., those not applying with a family or other dependents).
+The cost of St. Lucia citizenship is currently one of the cheapest among Caribbean citizenship by investment programs, especially for single applicants (i.e., those not applying with a family or other dependents).

 A CBI program – also known as an economic citizenship program – allows you to quickly and legally acquire a second passport by making a donation or investment in that country.
 You basically purchase a passport — and you get it, fast.

-St. Lucia has one of the newest CBI programs in the Caribbean; they started it in 2016.
-(Saint Kitts, in contrast, has had their program for decades.)
+St. Lucia has one of the newest CBI programs in the Caribbean; they started it in 2016 (In contrast, Saint Kitts, another island nearby, has had their program for decades.)